Ruth Foundation for the Arts (RDK Foundation)

 • Distinguished panel of national jurists reviews applications

-• Supplementary materials accepted but not prioritized
+• Supplementary materials accepted but not prioritised

 RDK Legacy Fund (No Application Process):